kgxsz/devops-101/part-one/README.md

 - name it devops-part-one
 - now attach it to your VPC

 Great, you've got an internet gateway!
-But it's still not doing anything, you need to route traffic from your subnet to the internet gateway:
+Look at you!
+But it's still not doing anything, you need to route internet destined traffic from your subnet to the internet gateway:

-- take note of the internet gateway id (something like igw-xxxxxxx)
+- take note of the internet gateway id (something like `igw-xxxxxxx`)
 - go to the 'Route Tables' section in the left hand pane
 - select the route table you previously created
 - go to routes in the tabs on the information section at the bottom of the page
-- edit and add a destination of 0.0.0.0/0 with the target as the internet gateway id noted earlier
+- edit and add a destination of `0.0.0.0/0` with the target as the internet gateway id noted earlier

+The `0.0.0.0/0` here is saying "Hey, absolutely all traffic from our subnet should be routed to our internet gateway" but there's also the `10.0.0.0/16` in there saying "Hey, this rule is a little more specific, so make sure that addresses in this range get routed to our VPC and not to the internet gateway".

 ### Locking down your VPC
-Network ACLs are used to choose what traffic is allowed in and out of our subnet.
-Let's create our own network ACL and lock it down.
+Network Access control lists (network ACLs) are a layer of security that act as a firewall for controlling traffic in and out of a subnet.
+Each subnet must be associated with a Network ACLs.
+Let's make one.

 - go to VPC in the services tab
 - go to the 'Network ACL' section in the left hand pane